ShammiG/ComfyUI-Simple_Readable_Metadata-SG/README.md

 # ComfyUI Simple Readable Metadata-SG
-View Image Metadata of ComfyUI **as well as of ForgeUI or Automatic 1111 generated images** in Easily Readable Format
+Extract and View Image Metadata of ComfyUI **as well as of ForgeUI or Automatic 1111 generated images** in Easily Readable Format
 **Supports PNG as well as WEBP formats**

 **Has three nodes:**